 Users appreciate how CallRail helps identify which marketing efforts drive the most calls.
 Instead of blindly guessing which campaigns are working, they can see concrete data on which ads, keywords, or sources generate phone leads.
 This feature gives users confidence in marketing spend and helps refine future strategies.
 They don't have to rely on assumptions or incomplete customer feedback.

 One thing I’ve seen G2 reviewers highlight is how helpful CallRail’s AI-powered conversation summaries are.
 Instead of listening to full recordings or scanning entire transcripts, users can quickly get a summary of each call.
-It’s a huge time-saver—especially for teams managing a high volume of calls each day.
+It’s a huge time-saver — especially for teams managing a high volume of calls each day.

 Call routing also gets strong feedback.
 Reviewers mention that CallRail automatically directs calls to the right person or team, helping potential customers avoid unnecessary transfers or wait times.
 This improves the caller experience and reduces the risk of missed leads due to unanswered or misdirected calls.

 One of the biggest challenges in marketing is proving ROI, and I’ve seen G2 reviewers mention that CallRail makes this easier.
 Users appreciate being able to track which campaigns, keywords, or ads drive phone calls, especially for businesses where conversions happen over the phone rather than through online forms.
 Instead of guessing whether ad spend is paying off, users can clearly see which sources are generating leads.
+While a few users find the initial setup a bit time-consuming — especially if they aren’t very tech-savvy — most agree that once it’s configured, the insights gained are well worth the effort.

 What I like about CallRail:

-• I’ve seen G2 users highlight how CallRail eliminates the guesswork in marketing.
+- I’ve seen G2 users highlight how CallRail eliminates the guesswork in marketing.
 Being able to see exactly which campaigns lead to phone calls helps teams invest in the right strategies without relying on assumptions.

-• AI-powered call summaries are another favorite.
-Reviewers mention that instead of listening to full recordings, they can quickly get the gist of a conversation—making it much easier to manage multiple calls efficiently.
+- AI-powered call summaries are another favorite.
+Reviewers mention that instead of listening to full recordings, they can quickly get the gist of a conversation, making it much easier to manage multiple calls efficiently.

 What G2 users like about CallRail:

 “I like that it tracks where our marketing dollars are spent, the return rate for where we should invest more, and what to invest less in.
 It is very valuable for this.
 Used for years.
-It was very easy to set up in my portal that we use for the added numbers.
-We can call customer support for clarification if needed.”
+It was very easy to set up in my portal, which we use for the added numbers.
+We can call customer support for clarification if needed.”- CallRail Review, Mary W.

 What I dislike about CallRail: